dicomsmart/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-Control Number | The number that uniquely identifies this imaging service request.
+Control Number | The number that uniquely identifies this imaging service request

 ### Errors

 Code | Meaning
 ---- | -------
 401 Unauthorized | Invalid token or secret.
-This could also be returned if the used token is limited to one Department and the Imaging Service Request being deleted belongs to a different one.
+This could also be returned if the used token is limited to one Department and the Imaging Service Request being deleted belongs to a different one
 400 Bad Request | Unable to process the request, probably due to some validation error.
-The message will contain more information.
+The message will contain more information
-404 Resource Not Found | No Imaging Service Request matches the Control Number.
-422 Unprocessable Entity | The Imaging Service Request has already been processed and can’t be deleted.
+404 Resource Not Found | No Imaging Service Request matches the Control Number 422 Unprocessable Entity | The Imaging Service Request has already been processed and can’t be deleted

 # Studies